Eden Fowler: Characterisation and introduction

 Lyrik arrive in Summer Bay from the city and play an impromptu gig outside Felicity Newman (Jacqui Purvis) and Tane Parata's (Ethan Browne) house.
 Purvis explained that the group are old friends from Felicity's past, but Eden is her best friend and they are really close.
 She said that the band would bring music to the Bay and cause a bit of trouble.
 Felicity's partner Tane initially wants the band to leave, but she brings him around, until they take over the house.
 The band's arrival coincides with Felicity becoming co-owner of Salt, the local bar and restaurant.
 Purvis said that her character comes up with the idea to have Lyrik play the relaunch of Salt, furthering their integration into the Bay.
 It soon becomes clear that Bob "has big plans" for Lyrik that do not include them staying the Bay.
 He and Kirby are also in a "rocky" relationship, while Eden and Remi are best friends, who enjoying teasing one another.

 As well as the link to Felicity, writers established a connection between Eden and Felicity's brother Cash Newman (Nicholas Cartwright), as it emerges that they dated before their arrivals in the Bay.
-Joe Julians of Digital Spy said this development causes some controversary among their friends and family.
+Joe Julians of Digital Spy said this development causes some controversy among their friends and family.
 Upon seeing Cash at the end of Lyrik's performance in Salt, Eden jumps into his arms and he is forced to tell Felicity about their romantic history.
 She then warns Eden away from him as he has a fiancée Jasmine Delaney (Sam Frost), who at the time had left the Bay.
 Eden apologises to Cash for any hurt she caused him and they agree to be friends, however, a hug between them is misinterpreted by Felicity.